-My husband and I are staying at the YoHo International Hostel in Salzburg, Austria; here are my tips for couples staying at youth hostels in Europe (a “what I wish I knew before we booked a room” article).
+My husband and I are staying at the YoHo International Hostel in Salzburg, Austria; here are my tips for couples staying at hostels in Europe (one of my “what I wish I knew before I stayed at a hostel” blog posts).

 Before the tips, a description of hostelling from YoHo itself:

 Hostelling describes a new style of independent and social-orientated way of travelling.
 It means a lot more then just ‘staying in a dorm.’
 Intercultural communication, the active way of studying and experiencing history and the social touch of hostels bring it to a point to claim “hostelling” or “backpacking” a new and innovative way of travelling.

 I don’t know how new or innovative youth hostels are, but they’re certainly interesting!
 For the most recommended youth hostels for travelers of all ages (staying in a “youth” hostel isn’t just for teenagers and 20 year olds), read the Official International Youth Hotels Guide.

 Are you a travel buff?
 One thing I can’t live without is my inflatable travel pillow – it’s especially handy when the beds at hotels or hostels aren’t comfortable.

 Here are my tips for couples staying at hostels in Europe…

 7 Tips for Couples Staying at Hostels in Europe